 Some people prefer to go down the medicinal route and take acetaminophen/paracetamol and mix it with some ibuprofen.
-However these only work to a certain extent and can have unwanted side effects.
+However, we all know these only work to a certain extent and can have unwanted side effects.

-So which vitamins are good for hangovers and how do they work?
+So which vitamins and amino acids are good for hangovers and how do they work?

 B-Vitamins are probably one of the most important groups of vitamins for hangovers.
 They are essential for regenerating the enzymes in your liver which break down alcohol.

 This is particularly the case with Vitamin B1, B2, B3 and B6.

 The B-vitamins are co-factors in the metabolic processes that occur in your body.
 Without getting bogged down in the science, they are crucial in breaking down the things we eat to produce energy.
 And to our liver, alcohol is seen as an energy source that goes through the same processes as other things we eat.

 The B-vitamins mentioned above are water-soluble which means your body doesn’t have great stores of them.
 You need a certain amount every day to keep your bodies normal metabolic processes from functioning.

 That being said, in healthy individuals, you will have a 3-5 year store of vitamin B12.
 Therefore, this B-vitamin is unlikely to be of much use.